 This cream contains mineral oil.
-Mineral oil may weaken latex or rubber products such as condoms or vaginal contraceptive diaphragms; therefore, use of such products within 72 hours following treatment with GYNAZOLE•1® (butoconazole) is not recommended.
+Mineral oil may weaken latex or rubber products such as condoms or vaginal contraceptive diaphragms; therefore, use of such products within 72 hours following treatment with GYNAZOLE•1® Butoconazole Nitrate Vaginal Cream USP, 2% is not recommended.

 Recurrent vaginal yeast infections, especially those that are difficult to eradicate, can be an early sign of infection with the human immunodeficiency virus (HIV) in women who are considered at risk for HIV infection.

-Impairment of Fertility: No impairment of fertility was seen in rabbits or rats administered butoconazole nitrate in oral doses up to 30 mg/kg/day (5 times the human dose based on mg/M2) or 100 mg/kg/day (10 times the human dose based on mg/M2), respectively.
+No impairment of fertility was seen in rabbits or rats administered butoconazole nitrate in oral doses up to 30 mg/kg/day (5 times the human dose based on mg/m²) or 100 mg/kg/day (10 times the human dose based on mg/m²), respectively.

-In pregnant rats administered 6 mg/kg/day of butoconazole nitrate intravaginally during the period of organogenesis, there was an increase in resorption rate and decrease in litter size; however, no teratogenicity was noted.
-This dose represents a 130- to 353-fold margin of safety based on serum levels achieved in rats following intravaginal administration compared to the serum levels achieved in humans following intravaginal administration of the recommended therapeutic dose of butoconazole nitrate.
+Pregnancy Category C - In pregnant rats administered 6 mg/kg/day of butoconazole nitrate intravaginally during the period of organogenesis, there was an increase in resorption rate and decrease in litter size; however, no teratogenicity was noted.
+This dose represents a 130- to 353-fold margin of safety based on serum levels achieved in rats following intravaginai administration compared to the serum levels achieved in humans following intravaginai administration of the recommended therapeutic dose of butoconazole nitrate.

-Butoconazole nitrate has no apparent adverse effect when administered orally to pregnant rats throughout organogenesis at dose levels up to 50 mg/kg/day (5 times the human dose based on mg/M2).
-Daily oral doses of 100, 300 or 750 mg/kg/day (10, 30 or 75 times the human dose based on mg/M2 respectively) resulted in fetal malformations (abdominal wall defects, cleft palate), but maternal stress was also evident at these higher dose levels.
-There were, however, no adverse effects on litters of rabbits who received butoconazole nitrate orally, even at maternally stressful dose levels (e.g., 150 mg/kg, 24 times the human dose based on mg/M2).
-Butoconazole nitrate, like other azole anti-fungal agents, causes dystocia in rats when treatment is extended through parturition.
-However, this effect was not apparent in rabbits treated with as much as 100 mg/kg/day orally (16 times the human dose based on mg/M2).
+Butoconazole nitrate has no apparent adverse effect when administered orally to pregnant rats throughout organogenesis at dose levels up to 50 mg/kg/day (5 times the human dose based on mg/m²).
+Daily oral doses of 100,300 or 750 mg/kg/day (10,30 or 75 times the human dose based on mg/m² respectively) resulted in fetal malformations (abdominal wall defects, cleft palate), but maternal stress was also evident at these higher dose levels.
+There were, however, no adverse effects on litters of rabbits who received butoconazole nitrate orally, even at maternally stressful dose levels (e.g., 150 mg/kg, 24 times the human dose based on mg/m²).

 There are, however, no adequate and well-controlled studies in pregnant women.
-GYNAZOLE (butoconazole) •1® should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+GYNAZOLE • 1 ® Butoconazole Nitrate Vaginal Cream USP, 2% should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Nursing Mothers: It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when butoconazole nitrate is administered to a nursing woman.
+It is not known whether this drug is excreted in human milk Because many drugs are excreted in human milk, caution should be exercised when butoconazole nitrate is administered to a nursing woman.

 Additional Gynazole Information